What are babies doing at 3-4 months?

 Sometimes you might not know why your baby is crying, but it’s still important to comfort your baby.
 You can’t spoil your baby by picking them up, cuddling them or talking to them in a soothing voice.

 Every day you and your baby will learn a little more about each other.
-As your baby grows and develops, you’ll learn more about what your baby needs and how you can meet these needs.
+As your baby grows and develops, you’ll learn more about what your baby needs and how you can meet their needs.

 As a parent, you’re always learning.
 It’s OK to feel confident about what you know.
 And it’s OK to admit you don’t know something and ask questions or get help.